 Income Taxes.
-We recorded a tax provision of \$310 for the year ended December 31, 2015 compared with a tax provision of \$268 for the same period of 2014.
-The expense is primarily due to (a) the income reported for our China operations during the periods, (b) estimated provision for U.S. federal alternative minimum tax liability, and (c) the recognition of deferred tax liabilities generated from the amortization of goodwill and certain intangible assets for tax purposes that cannot be predicted to reverse for book purposes during our loss carryforward periods, partially offset by the tax benefit relating to our partial trademark impairment.
-The year-over-year increase is attributable primarily to higher income in our Chinese subsidiary.
-The effective consolidated tax rate for the years ended December 31, 2015 and 2014 was:
+We recorded a tax provision of \$98 for the year ended December 31, 2016 compared with a tax provision of \$310 for the year ended December 31, 2015.
+The December 31, 2016 provision is primarily due to the income reported for our United Kingdom operations including Accutronics, state taxes and the recognition of deferred tax liabilities generated from the amortization of goodwill and certain intangible assets for tax purposes that cannot be predicted to reverse for book purposes during our loss carryforward periods.
+The December 31, 2015 provision is primarily due to the income reported for our China and United Kingdom operations during the periods, the estimated provision for U.S. federal alternative minimum tax liability, state taxes, and the recognition of deferred tax liabilities generated from the amortization of goodwill and certain intangible assets for tax purposes that cannot be predicted to reverse for book purposes during our loss carry-forward periods.
+The year-over-year decrease is primarily attributable to the amounts and geographic mix of earnings and an excess accrual of income taxes from prior years.
+In 2015, the tax provision was reduced by a deferred tax benefit amounting to \$51 relating to our \$150 impairment of a trademark.
+The effective consolidated tax rates for the years ended December 31, 2016 and 2015 were as follows:

 Years Ended December 31,

-2015 2014
+2016 2015

-Income (Loss) before Income Taxes (a) \$3,150 \$(1,802)
+Income Before Income Taxes (a) \$ 3,580 3,150

-Income tax provision (b) 310 268
+Income Tax Provision (b) 98 310

-Effective rate (b) / (a) 9.8% 14.9%
+Effective Rate (b) / (a) 2.7% 9.8%

-In 2015 and 2014, in the U.S. and the U.K., we continue to report a valuation allowance for our deferred tax assets that cannot be offset by reversing temporary differences.
-This results from the conclusion that, based on past history, it is more likely than not that we would not utilize our U.S. and U.K. net operating losses ("NOLs") that had accumulated over time.
+In 2016 and 2015, in the U.S. and certain operations in the U.K., we continue to report a valuation allowance for our deferred tax assets we believe cannot be offset by reversing temporary differences because based on past history, it is more likely than not that we would not utilize our U.S. and U.K. net operating losses ("NOLs") that had accumulated over time before their expiration.
 The recognition of a valuation allowance on our deferred tax assets resulted from our evaluation of all available evidence, both positive and negative.
 The assessment of the realizability of the NOLs was based on a number of factors including, our history of operating losses, the volatility of our earnings, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate.
 We concluded that these historical factors represent sufficient negative evidence and have concluded that we should continue to have a full valuation allowance against our net deferred tax assets.
-(See Notes 1 and 11 in the Notes to Consolidated Financial Statements for additional information.)
+(See Notes 1 and 9 in the Notes to Consolidated Financial Statements for additional information.)

-In addition, certain of our NOL carryforwards are subject to U.S. alternative minimum tax such that carryforwards can offset only 90% of alternative minimum taxable income.
-This limitation did not have an impact on income taxes determined for 2014, but we have included in our 2015 income tax provision an estimated amount owing for U.S. federal alternative minimum tax liability.
+In addition, certain of our NOL carry-forwards are subject to U.S. alternative minimum tax such that carry-forwards can offset only 90% of alternative minimum taxable income.
 The use of our U.K. NOL carryforwards may be limited due to the change in the U.K. operation during 2008 from a manufacturing and assembly center to primarily a distribution and service center.